SQL-Exchange: Transforming SQL Queries Across Domains: Introduction

 Existing work on data migration---an industry valued at USD 8.2 billion in 2021 and projected to reach USD 33.58 billion by 2030~\citep{dataMigMarket}---has traditionally focused on transforming data and queries across different database engines and architectures (e.g., SQL-to-NoSQL, SQL Server to SQLite, and SQL to Hive~\cite{wang2015qmapper}).
-In parallel, significant research has addressed query translation challenges, including text-to-SQL~\citep{gkini2021depth,katsogiannis2023survey, pourreza2024din}, SQL-to-English~\citep{luk1986elfs}, and SQL-to-NoSQL~\citep{chung2014jackhare}, to improve database accessibility and enable cross-platform query execution.
-However, most prior work focuses on syntactic translation or query generation rather than preserving the structural logic of SQL queries when adapting them to new database schemas.
-To the best of our knowledge, no existing work systematically addresses the problem of schema-level SQL query translation---that is, adapting queries to databases with different schemas while preserving their structural integrity.
+In contrast, text-to-SQL research predominantly focuses on translating natural language into SQL under a single, fixed schema~\citep{li2023resdsql,pourreza2024din,gao2024text}.
+Parallel efforts explore other query translation tasks, such as SQL-to-English~\citep{luk1986elfs}, and SQL-to-NoSQL~\citep{chung2014jackhare}, aimed at improving accessibility or enabling cross-platform execution.
+However, most prior work focuses on syntactic translation or query generation rather than preserving the structural logic of SQL queries while adapting them to new database schemas.
+To the best of our knowledge, no existing work systematically addresses schema-level SQL query translation---that is, mapping queries to databases with different schemas while preserving their structural integrity.
 We address this gap with a novel LLM-based framework that maps SQL queries across schemas, maintaining the original query structure and enabling seamless transfer of logic between databases.

 There are intriguing questions and challenges in mapping queries across domains.
 First, queries that are relevant in one domain may not be meaningful in another due to differences in the number and semantics of tables and columns, as well as the presence or absence of foreign key relationships and constraints.
 Second, as query complexity increases, they may involve multiple joins, nested subqueries, aggregations, and filtering conditions, all of which introduce dependencies that must be correctly adapted to the target schema, making it more difficult to transfer the query logic to a different domain.
 Furthermore, the relationships between tables and columns in different schemas may be structurally different, requiring transformations that go beyond simple column substitutions.
 The impact of these factors on query portability is neither well-studied nor well-understood.